udippant/base-drafts/draft-ietf-quic-http.md

 --- abstract

-The QUIC transport protocol has several features that are desirable in a transport for HTTP, such as stream multiplexing, per-stream flow control, and low-latency connection establishment.
-This document describes a mapping of HTTP semantics over QUIC.
-This document also identifies HTTP/2 features that are subsumed by QUIC, and describes how HTTP/2 extensions can be ported to QUIC.
+The QWIK transport protocol has several features that are desirable in a transport for HTTP, such as stream multiplexing, per-stream flow control, and low-latency connection establishment.
+This document describes a mapping of HTTP semantics over QWIK.
+This document also identifies HTTP/2 features that are subsumed by QWIK, and describes how HTTP/2 extensions can be ported to QWIK.

 --- note_Note_to_Readers

-Discussion of this draft takes place on the QUIC working group mailing list (quic@ietf.org), which is archived at
+Discussion of this draft takes place on the QWIK working group mailing list (quic@ietf.org), which is archived at
 <https://mailarchive.ietf.org/arch/search/?email_list=quic>.